 Given their particular cultural values on the Uncertainty Avoidance, Long-term Orientation, and Indulgence variables, the development of geothermal resources between Japan and Iceland are strikingly different.
 Iceland has been able to better develop its geothermal energy resource capacities while Japan has been more risk averse and slower.
 The population of Iceland is only 0.25% of Japan’s yet Iceland has more installed generation capacity from geothermal sources.
 Iceland has more appetite for risk while Japan does not, which means that Iceland’s approach may lead to unintended consequences, but at the same time it may foster more innovation based on learning from past mistakes and the fulfilment of its geothermal energy capacity.
 Japan on the other hand has been slower in leveraging its geothermal capacity, most critically after the Fukushima calamity, to diversify and progress towards more sustainable energy resources.
 Although Japan’s geothermal development has been slow, it may however in the long run benefit more from the late adoption of tested and perfected technologies.

 Interestingly, despite having different scores for the variables of Power Distance, Individualism, and Masculinity, which impacts how each country engages in public participation and conflict management of geothermal developments, the two countries face similar challenges.
 In both countries, criticisms have been made on the level of public participation in EIA, which has been described as a means of gathering information rather than a decision-making tool that involves the public.
 Japan has however made progress with deliberative energy policy making in the aftermath of the Fukushima disaster with some success.
 Iceland has also come up with possible conflict avoiding solutions through industrial symbiosis between geothermal plants and wellness tourism.
-Given the opposition of onsen owners to geothermal development in Japan due to fears of resource depletion, this is a tactic that could also be used Japan in the future, if geothermal energy is to be expanded in popular onsen areas.
+Given the opposition of onsen owners to geothermal development in Japan due to fears of resource depletion, this is a tactic that could also be used by Japan in the future, if geothermal energy is to be expanded in popular onsen areas.
 Regardless of the type of conflict, it appears that more inclusion of the public in decision-making would be beneficial in both countries.
 For Japan in particular, the education of the onsen owners and enthusiasts on the degree of impact of geothermal power plants on hot springs could be a worthwhile exercise, since this topic is not so widely studied or understood.

-Although its scoring system serves only for comparative purposes, using Hofstede’s cultural framework is extremely useful to compare approaches in geothermal energy development in between countries.
+Although its scoring system serves only for comparative purposes, using Hofstede’s cultural framework is extremely useful to compare approaches in geothermal energy development between countries.
 A transformation to sustainable energy systems necessitates the examination of the environmental, economic, and cultural dimensions.
 In this avenue, it is crucial to take cultural dimensions into consideration in the design and diffusion of renewables.
 This paper demonstrated the importance of the unique cultural approaches to the development of geothermal energy in Japan and Iceland.
 It is hoped that this paper inspires more research in this area and contributes to the broader global community in achieving transformations to sustainable energy systems.

 References